 If you're using homemade smoked sausage from your pellet grill, this is a fantastic way to repurpose leftovers.
 And if you have a picky eater at the table, this is an excellent recipe for sneaking in some veggies, too!

 If you prefer a less cheesy sauce, you can make this Simple Rose Sauce instead.
+If you have extra smoked sausage, try it in my Smoked Sausage and Potato Soup for another easy dinner idea.

 Recipe at a Glance